codacy-open-source-projects-scans/gcc/gcc/ada/doc/gnat_ugn/platform_specific_information.rst

 You can specify the program stack size at link time.
 On most versions of Windows, starting with XP, this is mostly useful to set the size of the main stack (environment task).
 The other task stacks are set with pragma Storage_Size or with the *gnatbind -d* command.
+The specified size will become the reserved memory size of the underlying thread.

-Since very old versions of Windows (2000, NT4, etc.) don't allow setting the reserve size of individual tasks, the link-time stack size applies to all tasks, and pragma Storage_Size has no effect.
+Since very old versions of Windows (2000, NT4, etc.) don't allow setting the reserve size of individual tasks, for those versions the link-time stack size applies to all tasks, and pragma Storage_Size has no effect.
 In particular, Stack Overflow checks are made against this link-time specified size.